 Debunking the “Aloof Cat” Myth

 The idea that cats don’t show emotion often stems from comparing feline behavior to canine behavior.
-Dogs tend to be more obvious in their emotional expressions, while cats communicate through subtler signals that require more attention and understanding to interpret.
+Dogs tend to be more obvious in their emotional expressions, while cats communicate through subtler signals that require more attention to interpret.

-Understanding Individual Differences
+Individual Differences

 Another common misconception is that all cats express happiness in the same way.
 Just as humans have different personalities and communication styles, cats vary significantly in how they show joy and contentment.
 Some cats are naturally more demonstrative, while others prefer quieter expressions of happiness.